boxuk/groxy/README.md

 ```
 messageid - The ID of the attachments message
 attachmentid - The ID of the attachment to fetch
+folder - The name of the folder to use
 ```

-## Gmail Folder Names

-For the 'All Mail' folder Groxy currently uses '[Gmail]/All Mail' - which will be incorrect for Google Mail accounts (and possibly others) which use '[Google Mail]/All Mail'.

 ## Access Tokens